janaavula/LSTMComparsion/README.md

 # LSTMComparsion
-This code is used to predict sentence comparisons using Siamese Manhattan LSTM Data can be downloaded from below Kaggle Competition https://www.kaggle.com/c/quora-question-pairs
+This code is used to predict sentence comparisons using Siamese Manhattan LSTM.
+Data can be downloaded from below Kaggle Competition. https://www.kaggle.com/c/quora-question-pairs